nmboffi/spin_glass_evodyn/README.md

 ## Usage
 The simulation package can be compiled by running ``make``.

 The executable ``lenski_main`` can be use to run a microbial evolution experiment *in-silico*.
-By default it splits all replicates over all available threads.
-If you want to use less, cap the number of threads using the ``OMP_NUM_THREADS`` environment variable.
+By default it splits replicate simulations over all available threads.
+If you want to use less threads, cap the number of threads using the ``OMP_NUM_THREADS`` environment variable.

 The executables ``lenski_vary_epi`` and ``lenski_vary_clonal`` may be used to reproduce the results of the eLife publication, sweeping over the strength of epistasis and the strength of clonal interference.